Salakhain: Synopsis

 Salakhain is an Urdu feature film set in the backdrop of Gawalmandi, Lahore.
 It is the story of a young man who is passionate about life and dreams of a bright and prosperous future.
-Little does he know what life has in store for him?
-He is destined for a future engulfed with hatred, anger and revenge.
+Little does he know that he is destined for a future engulfed with hatred, anger and revenge.

-Introducing Ahmed Butt, Pakistan's most-sought-after male model and winner of LUX Style Awards for 2003 for Best Model, in the lead role, Salakhain is devoid of compassion and sympathy, but full of action.
+Introducing Ahmed Butt, a male model and winner of LUX Style Awards for 2003 for Best Model, in the lead role, Salakhain is devoid of compassion and sympathy, but full of action.